Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Introduction

 The remainder of this study is organized as follows.
-Section \ref{sec:methods} formally outlines the data collection and analytical approach conducted.
-Section \ref{sec:results} presents the obtained results in terms of descriptive statistics, clustering analysis, and machine learning (ML) prediction for cluster association.
-Finally, section \ref{sec:discussion} discusses the policy implications of the results and suggests avenues for future work.
+Section~\ref{sec:methods} formally outlines the data collection and analytical approach.
+Section~\ref{sec:results} presents the obtained results in terms of descriptive statistics, clustering analysis, and ML-based prediction for cluster association.
+Finally, Section~\ref{sec:discussion} discusses the policy implications of the results and suggests avenues for future work.